rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

-# Patterns for maintainable Rails applications.
+# How to improve maintainability in Rails applications using patterns.
 Part I

 ![Main image](images/rails_patterns.jpg)